Bournemouth Marathon

 The Bournemouth Marathon was a road race run over the distance of 42.195 km or 26 miles and 385 yards.
 It took place each October in Bournemouth on the south coast of England.
 It was discontinued in 2020, although the half-marathon event continues.
 The inaugural Bournemouth Marathon took place on 6 October 2013.
-It is part of a festival of running which includes a half marathon, 10km run along with shorter races.
+It was part of a festival of running which included a half marathon, 10km run, and shorter races.

 The marathon held the IAAF Road Race Bronze Label status in the 2015, 2016 and 2017 editions.